akshita001/MachineLearningSolution/README.md

 I am using this Machine Learning Solution using sample infamous Titanic dataset.

+### SOLUTION - Please go to my interactive notebook here for complete solution and approach.

 ### Source of dataset taken from here - https://www.kaggle.com/pavlofesenko/titanic-extended

 - Dataset Dictionary is captured below